 - Eliminating bad habits and preparing for advanced road tests

-These courses are valuable for drivers preparing for their full class 5 license, returning to driving after a break, or transitioning from driving occasionally to regularly.
+Additionally, these courses benefit drivers who are preparing for their full Class 5 license, returning to driving after a break, or transitioning into more frequent driving.

 Finding the Right Course for Your Needs

-Not every driver needs the same kind of training, and choosing the right course starts with understanding your current skill level, goals, and comfort behind the wheel.
-To find a good fit for your needs, ask yourself these questions:
+Ultimately, not every driver needs the same type of training.
+Instead, choosing the right course starts with understanding your current skill level, goals, and comfort behind the wheel.
+To make the best decision, consider the following questions:

 - Are you learning to drive for the first time?

-- Do you already hold a license but want to improve your skills?
+- Do you already have a license but want to improve your skills?

-- Are you feeling uncertain about complex driving situations?
+- Are you feeling unsure about complex driving situations?

 - Do you need to prepare for a road test or upgrade your license?

-If you’re starting fresh or have limited confidence behind the wheel, a beginner course is the right place to start.
-If you’re already driving but want to boost your performance and awareness, an advanced course is likely the better fit.
+If you are just starting out or feel unsure behind the wheel, a beginner course offers the best foundation.
+On the other hand, if you already drive but want to improve your performance and awareness, an advanced course will better suit your needs.

-By choosing a program that aligns with your experience and goals, you’ll set yourself up for success every time you get behind the wheel.
+By choosing a program that aligns with your experience and goals, you set yourself up for success every time you get behind the wheel.